 Knsd Facsfac San Diego

 [QUOTE=dangitdoug]OK, but what do the designators stand for?
 Naopa?
 Tma?

 Live Audio Feeds Provided By ocscanr

-Orange County Skywarn is currently authorized to use the Western Amateur Radio Association's N6ME repeater on 145.400 MHz as it's primary frequency during activations under the authority of the National Weather Service.
+Orange County Skywarn is currently authorized to use the WD6AWP repeater located on Santiago Peak.
+The repeater is on 448.040 MHz as it's primary frequency during activations under the authority of the National Weather Service.

 Windows Media Player